milaboratory/docs/docs/mixcr/getting-started/milm.md

   Please enter the license: ...
 ```

-Another way to activate the license is to put `mi.license` file in the one of the following directories:
+Another way to activate the license is to create a file `mi.license` file in the one of the following directories:

-- ~/.mi.license
-- ~/mi.license
+- ~/ (home directory)
 - directory with `mixcr.jar` file
 - directory with MiXCR executable

+One also can use `.mi.license` name if placing this file into the home directory.

 Finally, one can use environment variables: